tcnlab/maxlikespy/readme.md

 ```
 ## Data Formatting

-Spike data currently is expected to be in the form of Numpy arrays of dimension NumberOfCells X MaxTrials, with spikes in milliseconds.
+Spike data currently is expected to be in json formatted arrays of dimension NumberOfCells X MaxTrials, with spikes in milliseconds.
 Data processing code expects one file per cell, in a subdirectory named "spikes".

-In addition to spikes, "number_of_trials.csv" must be created to denote how many trials exist for each cell.
+In addition to spikes, "number_of_trials.json" must be created to denote how many trials exist for each cell.

 Supplentary information supported currently:

-  A file "conditions.csv" including integer labels per cell and trial.
+  A file "conditions.json" including integer labels per cell and trial.

-  A file "spike_info.txt", a json-serialized dict containing labeled information on a millisecond resolution (such as animal position).
+  A file "spike_info.json", a json-serialized dict containing labeled information on a millisecond resolution (such as animal position).

 Examples for these files will be provided in /examples.